olivemckenzie2003/leaflet-challenge/README.md

         pointToLayer: createMarker
     });

 The popup information is sent to the map
     createMap(earthquakes);

 These sections of code creates the layers of maps for exampe there is the street map and the topograhic map.
 Basemap objects are created to hold streetmap and topographic map.
-Overlay object is created to hold the overlay which if the eatrthquake marker and popup information.
+Overlay object is created to hold the overlay which is the eatrthquake marker and popup information.

 function createMap(earthquakes) {
     // Create the base layers